 6.4.1 General

-Editor's note: This clause describes how to expose information that needs to be delivered timely to applications deployed in edge hosing environments.
-This clause refers to TS 23.501, TS 23.502 [3] and TS 23.503 [4] for detailed exposure procedures including the enhancements proposed in TR 23.748 clause 9.4.
-Privacy considerations might be addressed as well.

-Editor's note: New clauses 6.4.x may be added later for alternative solutions described in NOTES in 9.4 based on input contributions.

 Some real time network information, e.g. user path latency, are useful for application layer.
 In this release, in order to expose network information timely to local AF, the L-PSA UPF may expose network information i.e. QoS monitoring results as defined in TS 23.501 [2], clause 5.33.3, to the local AF.